ibm-cloud-docs/text-to-speech-data/speech-install.md

     -   Set `global.image.repository` to the same value you set `global.icpDockerRepo`.
     -   Set `global.image.pullSecret` to the same value you set `global.imagePullSecretName`.

     See [Select the components to install](#select-components) for information about how to select the components to install.
-Additionally, read the [Installation appendix](#install-appendix) and [Configuration](#configuration) sections to learn more about the installation configuration.
+Additionally, read the [Installation appendix](#install-appendix) and [Configuration](#configuration) sections to learn more about the installation and configuration.

 1. After you define any custom configuration settings, you can install the chart from the Helm command-line interface.
 Enter the following command from the directory where the package was loaded in your local system: